RakV1342/test-exp-ns-vpx/README.md

 --password       |Provide the password of the NetScaler to be monitored.
 Default: 'nsroot' --secure         |Option 'yes' can be provided to run stat collection from NetScalers over TLS.
 Default: 'no'.

-**NOTE:** The labels of svcmon, svc, and prometheus, and namespace restrictions should match.

-Validate that the Exporter appears in the targets list in UP state.
 </details>